-If the weather's driven you indoors to preserve your fitness check out our recommendations for the best clothing and accessories to make indoor training a lot more enjoyable.
+If the weather's driven you indoors to preserve your fitness check out our recommendations for the best indoor cycling accessories.
 We've slogged away in the road.cc pain cave for hundreds of hours to find the best clothing, fans, bike protectors, laptop holders and even rocker plates.
 Here are the best accessories and pieces of clothing for indoor training.

 The indoor cycling boom of the last few years — generated by Covid-19 lockdowns and the rise of connected smart trainers — has seen more of us training indoors, and taking both indoor training and online riding and racing far more seriously.
 While all you really need for indoor training is a bike, a turbo trainer and control device (a laptop, phone, tablet or even some bike computers), purpose-specific clothing and indoor training accessories all help make the experience less of a chore.